SAP-samples/hana-ml-py-codejam/exercises/00-setup/setup-bas.md

 ![Select the kernel](img/setup0112.png)

-Should you get messages about Jupyter server processes started in the background, click on the Settings icon and turn off informations and warnings from this extension.
+Should you receive messages about Jupyter server processes started in the background, click on the Settings icon and turn off information and warnings from this extension.

 ![Ready to go!](img/setup0121.png)

 ## 🤓 Now you are ready to use SAP Business Application Studio for the exercises.
 Wait for the rest of the group to get to that same point.
-The SAP CodeJam instructor will share the required database user and password details to everyone at the same time!
+The SAP CodeJam instructor will share the required database user and password details with everyone at the same time!